apache/cloudstack-documentation/source/adminguide/accounts.rst

 CloudStack supports two factor authentication 2FA for the users, wherein users needs to provide a 2FA code after the login using username and password.
-CloudStack currently supports google and staticpin as the 2FA providers.
+CloudStack currently supports google authenticator along with other TOTP authenticators and staticpin as the 2FA providers.
 Other 2FA providers can be easily integrated with CloudStack using its plugin model.

 For admins, following are the settings available at global and domain level to configure 2FA.